 Financial independence is about teaching women how to turn their careers into wealth.

 In this week’s episode of the Sailing to Success Podcast Show, Lyndsay Phillips interviews Felicia Gopaul.
-Felicia is dedicated to teaching women how to turn their careers into wealth.
+Felicia is dedicated to teaching women how to turn their careers into wealth and financial independence.
 She is the creator of Financial Control Mastery and shows women ages 40-60 how to handle their money using a five-step blueprint.
-She is also the author of the Amazon best seller Preparing for the Five Ds: Divorce, Disability, Downsizing , Disasters, and Death.
+She is also the author of the Amazon bestseller Preparing for the Five Ds: Divorce, Disability, Downsizing , Disasters, and Death.

 MAIN QUESTIONS ASKED: